Table of Contents

 You push a commit.
 You open a PR.
 And then you wait.

-That's not a testing problem.
-That's an infrastructure problem disguised as a testing problem.
+That is not a testing problem.
+That is an infrastructure problem disguised as a testing problem.
 And your CI pipeline, no matter how many YAML files you throw at it, was never designed to solve it.

 CI pipelines are build tools, not test orchestrators

 GitHub Actions, GitLab CI, Jenkins, CircleCI: these are excellent at building artifacts, running linters, and executing unit tests.
-They're designed to take code from commit to container.
-What they're not designed for is orchestrating complex test suites across multiple environments, managing test dependencies, or giving you meaningful feedback when something fails in a way that has nothing to do with your code.
+They are designed to take code from commit to container.
+What they are not designed for is orchestrating complex test suites across multiple environments, managing test dependencies, or giving you meaningful feedback when something fails in a way that has nothing to do with your code.

-The moment you start bolting on integration tests, load tests, or end-to-end suites to your CI pipeline, you're asking a build tool to do the job of a test platform.
+The moment you start bolting on integration tests, load tests, or end-to-end suites to your CI pipeline, you are asking a build tool to do the job of a test platform.
 And the cracks show up fast.

 Tests queue behind builds because runners are shared.
-Load tests can't run at realistic scale because the CI runner doesn't have the resources.
-End-to-end tests fail because the environment they're hitting isn't the environment your app actually runs in.
+Load tests cannot run at realistic scale because the CI runner does not have the resources.
+End-to-end tests fail because the environment they are hitting is not the environment your app actually runs in.
 And when something does fail, you get a wall of logs with no context about whether the failure was in your code, the test infrastructure, or the network between them.
+This is the tests pass locally, fail in CI environment mismatch pattern playing out at scale.

 TomTom's B2C IAM team ran into exactly this.
 Before they restructured their testing, they were running tests on three dedicated virtual machines with no version tracking.
 Test scripts were manually triggered.
 Integrating testing frameworks into their CI/CD pipelines was complex.
 And visibility into test results across their development, testing, acceptance, and production environments was limited.